Wickenburg AZ: Where cowboys roam and artists reign

-Here are my top-10 suggestions of things to do while in Wickenburg:
+Here are my top-10 suggestions of things to do while in Wickenburg AZ:

-- Stroll downtown and enjoy the various sculptures with audio narration and historic buildings.
-Stop by the Chamber of Commerce, which is located in the old Santa Fe train depot, and pick up info on the various Wickenburg activities.
+- Stroll downtown Wickenburg and enjoy the various sculptures with audio narration and historic buildings.
+Stop by the Chamber of Commerce, which is located in the old Santa Fe train depot, and pick up info on the various activities in the area.

 - Visit the Desert Caballeros Western Museum for an impressive collection of Western artifacts and Southwestern art.

-- Hike to the top of Vulture Peak, an iconic sight in Wickenburg.
+- Hike to the top of Vulture Peak, an iconic sight in Wickenburg AZ.
 The 360 degree desert views are simply spectacular!

 - Check out the Hassayampa River Preserve, a lush riparian area where the normally underground river rises above ground.
 There are many trails and great places to enjoy a picnic.